Danial-975/PP2_Practice/README.md

-Practice 3: Python Functions and Object-Oriented Programming 🐍
+Practice 4: Python Advanced Topics - Iterators, Dates, Math, and JSON 🐍

 There are examples from W3Schools